 13. Build a game set

-That’s not hard.
-One idea is to create a bean bag toss game, also known as “cornhole.”
-You can buy a regulation-size game for about $100 at Walmart.
+One idea is to set up a bean bag toss game, also known as “cornhole.”
+You can find them online in various prices and designs.

 Or build your own.
 It’s not a complicated proposition.
 The game board generally consists of just eight pieces of wood.
 Here are instructions for making your own cornhole set.